microsoft/FluidExamples/item-counter-spe/README.md

 This sample app requires that you have a Microsoft Entra tenant, a Microsoft Entra client Id for the app, have created a File Storage Container Type, and that the tenant you plan to use has a File Storage Container with that File Storage Container Type ID.
-Once you have done that, create a `.env` file in the item-counter-spe folder with the following content:
+Once you have done that, create a `.env` file in this folder with the following content:

 ```plaintext
 SPE_CLIENT_ID='your client id'